malaysia-ai/jupyter-gpu/.github/ISSUE_TEMPLATE/request-access.md

 name: Request access
 about: Request access
 title: ''
-labels: ''
+labels: access
-assignees: KamarulAdha, aisyahrzk
+assignees: aisyahrzk, KamarulAdha

 ---

 **What is your name?**

 **What is your title? no need to mention company.**
-A clear and concise description of what you want to happen.

 **What can you help?**